 Building Upon Our Cornerstone

-In 2017, Chartwell hired Logan Williamson, MS, LPC as their new executive director, with a focus on enhancing Chartwell’s current services and providing new vision for the future.
-Additionally, Nicole Lasserre, PhD, BCBA-D was also hired to lead our clinic staff and shape our interventions to best suit each individual we serve.
+In 2017, Nicole Lasserre, PhD, BCBA-D joined our staff and helped further build our out ABA services – shaping interventions to best suit each individual.
 Dr. Lasserre has been trained by the top minds in the field of ABA, and her passion for clinical excellence trickles down to big changes for our children and adults.

 With all of these improvements, the Board of Directors continues to be constituted by the parents and community leaders who guided Chartwell from those humble beginnings.
 Their commitment to Chartwell and the autism community at large means that we can provide best practices in a safe environment with a staff that is highly trained and attentive to those we serve.

 Chartwell’s founding Board searched for a name that would call to mind a child’s vast ability outside of formal schooling.
 The Board knew that this organization would be a place where their children would be given the individual attention they needed to live and thrive.

 The name, Chartwell, came from the family home of Winston Churchill.
 Churchill famously rejected formal schooling, and was seen as impossible to educate.
 He was seen as stubborn, head strong, and reluctant to engage in material he did not see as interesting.
 In some ways, Churchill was saved when he took seriously ill, and was then raised by a doctor for three years.
 It was there that a non-standardized, self directed approach to learning created the developmental foundation for one of the most important figures in modern history.